 After creating a profile for each child at Bitdefender Central (your account area on the Bitdefender website), your rules are enforced by Windows, Mac, Android and iOS clients.
 Return to Bitdefender Central at any time and you'll find reports on your child's activities: device usage, apps launched, websites visited, your child's latest phone contacts, and more.

 It's a decent feature set, especially for a security suite, where normally you're left with the absolute basics only.
-It hasn't changed much over the past few years, though - the iOS app hasn't had a significant named new feature since 2019 - and app store ratings of 2.2 (Android) and 1.8 (iOS) - suggest users aren't happy.
+It hasn't changed much over the past few years, though - the iOS app hasn't had a significantly named new feature for several years - and app store ratings of 2.1 (Android) and 1.7 (iOS) - suggest users aren't happy.
 If parental controls are a priority for you, run plenty of in-depth tests during your Bitdefender trial before you commit to spending any cash.

 Webcam and microphone protection

 A Webcam Protection module gives you control over which applications can access your webcam.
 This has more options than usual, with settings to block access to all but your chosen applications, block browsers only, or disable the webcam for everything.
-We tested this with our custom command line capture tool, and Internet Security correctly notified us that it was trying to access the webcam, and blocked it when requested.
+I tested this with my custom command line capture tool, and Internet Security correctly notified me that it was trying to access the webcam, and blocked it when requested.

-The Microphone Monitor takes a slightly more basic approach, raising alerts for apps which access the microphone, but not allowing you to block them, or set up rules to block all future microphone access.
+The Microphone Monitor takes a slightly more basic approach, raising alerts for apps that access the microphone, but not allowing you to block them, or setting up rules to block all future microphone access.

 This clearly isn't as useful as it could be, but it's vastly better than most competitors, who typically have no microphone-related features at all.
-We're happy to see it added to the package, and hopefully it'll gain features in upcoming releases.
+I'm happy to see it added to the package, and hopefully, it'll gain features in upcoming releases.

-The Privacy Cleaner aims to clear up your internet history, but it only covered Chrome, Firefox, Opera and Internet Explorer on our system.
-CCleaner does much better, this time, also deleting privacy-related traces of Edge, Brave, Windows and assorted apps.
+The Privacy Cleaner aims to clear up your internet history, but it only covered Chrome, Firefox, Opera, and Internet Explorer on my system.
+CCleaner does much better, this time, also deleting privacy-related traces of Edge, Brave, Windows, and assorted apps.

 Bitdefender throws in a File Shredder to securely delete sensitive files, but again, there's nothing that you can't find elsewhere for free.

-The real benefit of upgrading to Bitdefender Total Security 2022 is you get apps for Android, Mac and iOS devices, as well as PCs.
+The real benefit of upgrading to Bitdefender Total Security is you get apps for Android, Mac, and iOS devices, as well as PCs.
 And although the new apps can't match the power of the Windows edition, they're well worth having.

 Bitdefender Mobile Security for iOS is mostly about detecting malicious websites, but it does this well, and that alone could save you from real problems.
 As a bonus, an account privacy tool raises an alert if your web accounts are involved in a privacy breach.

-You can get a lot of this functionality elsewhere for free – there's no shortage of app locker or anti-theft apps, for instance – but as we discussed earlier, Bitdefender's malicious URL blocking outperforms much of the competition, and could justify the install on its own.
+You can get a lot of this functionality elsewhere for free – there's no shortage of app locker or anti-theft apps, for instance – but as I discussed earlier, Bitdefender's malicious URL blocking outperforms much of the competition, and could justify the installation on its own.

 If you're still in doubt, check the prices.
-A baseline Bitdefender Internet Security 2022 license protects up to three PCs for $30 in year one, $80 on renewal.
-Upgrading to Bitdefender Total Security 2022 protects up to five devices, which could be any mix of Windows, Mac, Android or iOS, but only costs from $35 in year one, $90 on renewal.
+A baseline Bitdefender Internet Security license protects up to three PCs for $35 in year one and $85 on renewal.
+Upgrading to Bitdefender Total Security protects up to five devices, which could be any mix of Windows, Mac, Android, or iOS, but only costs $40 in year one, and $95 on renewal.

-Covering up to 10 devices with Total Security still only costs $40 in year one, $100 on renewal, and you can save more money by adding years to the license.
+Covering up to 10 devices with Total Security still only costs $45 in year one, and $105 on renewal, and you can save more money by adding years to the license.

-- Get Bitdefender Total Security 2021 for 70% off by clicking here if you live in the US or UK (opens in new tab) or alternatively click here if you live in Australia (opens in new tab)!
+- Get Bitdefender Total Security for $59 off by clicking here if you live in the US or UK or alternatively click here if you live in Australia!

 There may be better deals around, depending on the features you need.
 Avira Prime is a little more expensive at $100 a year to protect five devices, for instance, and there's no introductory discount.
 But it also gives you unlimited access to Avira's Phantom VPN across all your devices, a very valuable extra.

-If you're looking purely at antivirus and security, though, Bitdefender Total Security 2022 is an impressive package which is crammed with valuable features and functionality.
-If you're looking for a new all-platform antivirus, it's must-see.
+If you're looking purely at antivirus and security, though, Bitdefender Total Security 2022 is an impressive package that is crammed with valuable features and functionality.
+If you're looking for a new all-platform antivirus, it's a must-see.

 Want to compare Bitdefender to its rivals?
 Check out our best antivirus guide